Nabeel-javaid/report/README.md

 ### 3. Technical Risks:
 - **Smart Contract Vulnerabilities**: Given the complexity of contracts like `Upkeep.sol`, `Staking.sol`, and others, there's a risk of bugs or vulnerabilities that could be exploited, despite thorough auditing.

-By continuously monitoring these risk factors and implementing robust mitigation strategies, Salty.IO can aim to ensure a secure and resilient DeFi ecosystem for its users.
+By continuously monitoring these risk factors and implementing robust mitigation strategies, Unistaker can aim to ensure a secure and resilient DeFi ecosystem for its users.

 ## k) New insights and learning of project from this audit:

-After thoroughly reviewing the Salty.io project's codebase and documentation, several new insights and learnings have emerged.
+After thoroughly reviewing the Unistaker project's codebase and documentation, several new insights and learnings have emerged.

 1. **Use of Uniswap and Chainlink**: The project utilizes Uniswap for decentralized trading and Chainlink for secure and reliable external data.
 This combination indicates an emphasis on robustness and security in obtaining market data and executing trades.